 See current rates and get a personalized quote in minutes.
 No credit check required.

-Let's say you're buying a $800,000 home in California with 20% down ($160,000).
-You need proof that after that down payment and closing costs, you've still got significant reserves.
-Most lenders want to see 6-12 months of your total monthly housing payment sitting in reserves.
+Say you're buying an $800,000 home in California with 20% down ($160,000).
+You need proof that after the down payment and closing costs, you've still got significant reserves.
+Most lenders want 6-12 months of your total monthly housing payment sitting in reserves.

 The stronger your reserves, the better your rate.
-Some lenders will give you their best pricing if you've got 12+ months of reserves sitting there.
+Some lenders give their best pricing at 12+ months of reserves.

 Common Considerations

 Minimum down payments are higher.
-You'll typically need 20-25% down to qualify for an asset-based loan.
-Some lenders will go to 15% if you've got strong reserves, but that's the floor.
-This isn't a loan program for first-time buyers with limited savings.
+You'll typically need 20-25% down.
+Some lenders go to 15% with strong reserves, but that's the floor.
+This isn't a program for first-time buyers with limited savings.

 Credit still matters, but less.
-Your credit score is one factor, but if you've got $500,000 in reserves and a 650 credit score, lenders are much more forgiving than they'd be on a standard conventional loan.
+If you've got $500,000 in reserves and a 650 credit score, lenders are much more forgiving than they'd be on a standard conventional loan.
 Asset-based lending is about capacity to repay, not just credit history.

 You Might Also Like